pytodom/Minecraft-Online-Status/README.md

 This script is designed to monitor the online/offline status of Minecraft users and notify a designated Discord channel when their status changes.
 It utilizes the Discord API and the Mojang and Hypixel APIs to retrieve user information and status.

+## Credits
+Thanks to https://github.com/kevin-dough for providing the majority of the code used in this project.

 ## Prerequisites

 - Python 3.6 or higher